primeqa/primeqa/examples/datagen_with_al/README.md

 export CUDA_VISIBLE_DEVICES=2
 ```

-The scripts `run.py` and `run_mrc.py` as used below can be modified using the [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments) from the transformers libray.
+The script `run.py` as used below can be modified using the [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments) from the transformers libray.

 ## AL for Data Generation